 Final Thoughts on the Hemp Farming Act of 2018

+All in all, the day that the 2018 Hemp Farming Act became a law should be a monumental one not only for cannabis supporters, but for Americans of all social and economic varieties.
 As Senator Jeff Merkley says, “If we’re selling hemp products in the United States, we should be growing hemp in the United States.
 It’s good for jobs, good for our communities, and it’s just common sense.”